-A few months ago, I wrote a blog on The New Swear Words of Sponsorship for sponsorship seekers.
+A while back, I wrote a blog on The New Swear Words of Sponsorship for sponsorship seekers.
 Since then, I’ve been in a lot of meetings and training with sponsors, and realised that they have their own swear words – words that are totally counterproductive to getting good sponsorship results, but somehow continue to be in heavy rotation at sponsors around the world.
 So, in the interests of fairness, here they are.

 “Seen to be…”